Nick-Chapman/blog/posts/why-two-languages.md

 _But why have I decided to write the compiler for barefun in haskell and not in barefun/ocaml?_

-This article is a justification for why this this is not quite as silly a decision as it might seem.
+This article is a justification for why this is not quite as silly a decision as it might seem.

 - I love Ocaml and Haskell.
 - Haskell is a great language for writing a compiler.